germancin/Django-Portfolio/README.md

 So far we just activate the Admin section which will let us manage our information related to our project.

-**The next step is create a user and password to be able to access the admin section**
+**The next step is create a SUPERUSER and its credentials to be able to interact with the database**

 ``python manage.py createsuperuser``